Research Mentorship Program

 Letters of Recommendation

 Give the recommender plenty of time to write a good letter.
-It is customary to give them at least 3-4 weeks to work on this letter.
+It is customary to give them at least 3–4 weeks to work on this letter.
 Be sure to include the deadline when arranging this request.
-You may send them a gentle and friendly reminder closer to the deadline, but don't nag!
+You may send them a gentle and friendly reminder close to the deadline, but don't nag!

 Supplemental materials are important.
-You can help your recommender write a good letter for you by giving them a packet that includes items such as a resume, list of relevant accomplishments, etc.
+You can help your recommender write a good letter for you by giving them a packet that includes items such as a resume, a list of relevant accomplishments, etc.